-Our goal is to compare alternative political constitutions, representing the key features of each regime with a very stylized model of the policy process.
-In our modeling, we build on several earlier contributions.
-Specifically, the public-finance instruments are chosen in a sequence of simple legislative-bargaining games, in the style of Baron and Ferejohn (1989); the extensive form of each game represents a specific constitutional procedure.
-This legislative bargaining is embedded in the same infinitely repeated electoral framework, where voters in each different district hold their legislator accountable for past performance in first-past-the-post elections, as in Ferejohn (1986).
+the style of Baron and Ferejohn (1989); the extensive form of the game represents the specific constitutional procedure.
+This legislative bargaining is embedded in the same infinitely repeated electoral framework, where voters in each different district hold their legislator accountable for past performance in first-past-thepost elections, as in Ferejohn (1986).
 Separation of powers in presidential regimes is modeled as in Persson, Roland and Tabellini (1997), namely as an assignment of very sharp proposal rights over different policy dimensions to different politicians.
 Legislative cohesion in our model of a parliamentary regime is obtained through a simplified version of the model formulated in Diermeier and Feddersen (1998), by assuming that the agenda-setting powers are reallocated, if the legislative coalition breaks down.

 Our results suggest that the two political regimes are associated with very different policy outcomes.
 Separation of powers in the congressional regime produces a smaller government, with less waste, less redistribution, but also inefficiently low spending on public goods.
 Intuitively, separation of powers enables the voters to discipline the politicians, and this reduces waste and moderates the tax burden.
-The sharp conflict of interest among politicians and voters, however, prevents them from internalizing all benefits of public good provision.
+The sharp conflict of interest among politicians, however, prevents them from internalizing all benefits of public good provision.
 Legislative cohesion in the parliamentary regime, on the other hand, leads to a larger government, with more taxation and more waste, but also more spending on public goods and redistribution benefiting a broader group of voters.
 Intuitively, there is now more scope for collusion among politicians, which increases waste and taxation.
 But policy aims to please a majority group of voters which increases public good provision, calls for a more equal redistribution, and makes the majority support a high level of taxation.

 These results could help explain some of the observed differences in patterns of spending and taxation among modern democracies.
-The evidence in Persson and Tabellini (1999b) suggests that, everything else equal, the size of government in presidential-congressional regimes is smaller than in parliamentary regimes by about 10% of GDP.
+At the end of the paper, we report preliminary evidence based on Persson and Tabellini (1999b), showing that, everything else equal, the size of government in presidential-congressional regimes is smaller than in parliamentary regimes by about 10% of GDP.
 There is less evidence of significant differences in the composition of public spending across regimes, but distinguishing empirically global from local public goods and redistribution is more difficult and necessitates further research.

->From a normative point of view, our results point to a trade-off in institution design.
-A well-functioning presidential regime performs better in terms of accountability, because it can cope well with the agency problem between voters and politicians.
-But a parliamentary regime is better for public good provision, because it solves the conflict between groups of voters more effectively.
+From a normative point of view, our results point to a trade-off.
+A wellfunctioning presidential regime performs better in terms of accountability, because it can cope well with the agency problem between voters and politicians.
+But a parliamentary regime is better in terms of global public good provision, because it solves the conflict between groups of voters more effectively.